-Alternation means the interposition of a slightly smaller wave between each two larger ones, with or without a disturbance of rhythm.
+Alternation means the interposition of a small wave between each two larger ones, with or without a disturbance of rhythm.
 It is to be distinguished from coupling of the heart-beats, in which there is a pause between each pair of cardiac contractions.
 Alternation can rarely be recognized without a radial pulse tracing.
-But in blood-pressure measurements taken by the auscultatory method we may catch it by noting that the tapping sound heard over the brachial artery is alternately louder and softer.